Linear Relations Among Poincare Series via Harmonic Weak Maass Forms: A Proof of Theorem

+See \cite{BKR} for a different proof of this result as well as additional properties of these Poincar\'e series and their Fourier coefficients.

+\begin{proof}[Proof of Theorem \ref{thm:main}] We begin by showing that there is a one-to-one correspondence between principal parts and harmonic weak Maass forms.
+First, let $F(q^{-1}) = \sum_{m =1}^d \beta_m q^{-m}$.
+Then by Proposition \ref{prop:QqExp} the harmonic weak Maass form

+has principal part at $\infty$ equal to $F(q^{-1})$.
+Additionally, if there is a second such harmonic weak Maass form, say $\cM'$, then the harmonic weak Maass form $\cM - \cM'$ will have vanishing principal part at all cusps (ie. the extended principal parts are all constants).
+Applying Lemma \ref{lem:nondegenerate} we see that $\cM - \cM' = 0$.

-In this section we use the interplay between the non-holomorphic part and holomorphic part of a harmonic weak Maass form to prove Theorem \ref{thm:relation}. \begin{proof}[Proof of Theorem \ref{thm:relation}] Assume that $\sum_{m\in \cI} \alpha_m P(m,k,N;z) \equiv 0$.
-Write We have By our assumption on the sum over the Poincar\'e series we know that $c_f^-(n) =0$ for all $n<0$.
-But then $f\in M_{2-k}^!(N)$.
+To prove the second part of the theorem, assume that $\sum_{m\in \cI} \ol{\alpha_m} P(m,k,N;z) = 0$.
+Write Applying \eqref{eqn:xiQpoincare} and \eqref{eqn:xiFourier} we have By our assumption on the sum over the Poincar\'e series we know that $c_f^-(n) =0$ for all $n<0$.
+But then $f\in M_{2-k}^\infty(N)$.
 So we see that is the weakly holomorphic form that we desire.